Shehryare/Nodejs-NYT-WebScraper/README.md

 mongoose-find-or-create

-3. Run npm start to start the application.
+3. Run 'npm start' to start the application.

 4. Open your browser and navigate to http://localhost:3000